A Touch of Zen: Plot

-The stranger, Yang and her friends are all superior warriors.
-The stranger has a special flexible sword that bends and that he can wear within his belt, making him seem unarmed.
+Ouyang, Yang and her friends are all superior warriors.
+Ouyang has a special flexible sword that bends and that he can wear within his belt, making him seem unarmed.

-One of the unique aspects of the film is that Gu is a non-combatant all the way through the film and only becomes involved when he sleeps with Yang.
+Gu has sex with Yang.
 Upon doing so, he is no longer the naïve bumbling innocent, but instead becomes confident and assertive, and when Yang's plight is revealed, he insists on being part of it – and even comes up with a fiendish "Ghost Trap" for the East Chamber guards.
+Ouyang is killed in a fight in a bamboo forest, and they use his signature seal to lure the East Chamber guards into the trap.
 This is a plan to use a supposedly haunted site to play tricks on the guards to make them believe they are prey to the undead.
+General Lu dies in the "Ghost Trap" battle.

 In the aftermath, Gu walks through the carnage laughing at the ingenuity of his plan until the true cost of human life dawns upon him.
 He sees Abbot Hui and his followers arrive to help bury the dead.

 After the battle, Gu is unable to find Yang, who he is told has left him and does not want him to follow her.
 He tracks her down at the monastery of Abbot Hui, where she has given birth to a child by Gu and become a nun.
 She tells Gu that their destiny together has ended and gives Gu their child.
-Later, when Gu and the child are tracked down by Hsu Hsien-Chen, the evil commander of Eunuch Wei's army, Yang and General Shi come to Gu's rescue.
-Abbot Hui and four of his monks also arrive to fight Hsu.
-After Hsu fakes repentance in order to surprise attack Abbot Hui, a battle begins in which Hsu is killed and Yang, Shi, and Abbot Hui are all badly injured (the latter bleeding golden blood).
-The film famously ends with the injured Yang staggering toward a silhouetted figure, presumably Abbot Hui, seen meditating with the setting sun forming a halo around his head, an image suggesting the Buddha and enlightenment.
+Later, when Gu and the child are tracked down by Xu Xian-Chen, the evil commander of Eunuch Wei's army, Yang and General Shi come to Gu's rescue.
+Abbot Hui and four of his monks also arrive to fight Xu.
+After Xu fakes repentance in order to surprise attack Abbot Hui, a battle begins in which Xu is killed and Yang, Shi, and Abbot Hui are all badly injured (the latter bleeding golden blood).

+The film ends with the injured Yang staggering toward a silhouetted figure, presumably Abbot Hui, seen meditating with the setting sun forming a halo around his head, an image suggesting the Buddha and enlightenment.